 There’s a strange new animal stalking the aisles of the produce section of our grocery store these days.
-It’s beautiful and a little dangerous looking… with long over-lapping scales tipped in green overlying a glossy, red, leathery skin.
+It’s beautiful and a little dangerous looking… with long, scales tipped in green overlying a glossy, red, leathery skin.
 It’s almost as if it’s breathing flames at you… or getting ready to stab you with poison darts!

 Of course it’s not an animal at all.
 It’s a delicious but sinisterly attractive food called the Dragon Fruit.
 I say ‘sinister’ because you do have to be a little careful.
 First of all, look them over closely in the store.
 Choose one with green tips (not brown and withered).
 And eat it only once the flesh gives slightly when pressed.
 You don’t want one that is too mushy or too firm.
 Like most fruits (and porridge), it tastes best when it is ‘just right.’